ZiCog/parallax-scrape/README.md

 node.js program to Download a forum page from forums.parallax.com and extract posts as plain text.

+The url  of the page to download is a commandline argument.
 The text of posts is reformatted to 80 column width.
 Quote blocks within posts are indented for clarity.
 Code blocks within posts are output as is, no reformatting.